 This makes sense and it’s hard to determine how theology can exist without practice and vice versa.
-But soon we can become engulfed with questions around the nature of this theology and by which practices should be influenced by our theology and which practices, are just practice.
+But soon we can become engulfed with questions around the nature of this theology, distracted by which practices should be influenced by our theology and which practices are just practice.

 This leads us to some profound questions.
-It makes sense to initially suggest that study of the Bible should centre on its words and how the text was created.
+It makes sense to initially suggest that our study of the Bible should centre on its words and how the text was created.
 However, theology is far more nuanced that that.
-Anslem suggested it was “faith seeking understanding” … that we begin with personal belief and embrace understanding from the concept that God wants to show Himself.
+St Anslem, (one of the most important Christian thinkers of the eleventh century) suggested theology was “faith seeking understanding” … that we begin with personal belief and embrace understanding from the concept that God wants to show Himself.
 Personal experiences and our context are therefore bound to play a massive role.

 But practical theology comes with something of a health warning too as we explore our own practice.
 Karl Barth once said that you cannot say God by saying “man” in a loud voice.